Email Service

 Configuration in Intrexx

-Finally, the email service can be configured in your Intrexx portal.
-You will find the information required there in your created app registration under
+Finally, you can configure the email service in your Intrexx portal.
+You can find the information required there in the app registration you created at

 https://entra.microsoft.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/~/AppAppsPreview